-1: I believe that they are dangerous, in that they can cause carbon monoxide poisoning.
+1: I believe that they are potentially dangerous.

 2: My bivvy door is always open so as any warmth created by the heater is lost instantly.

 If you have got your baiting right then this is easy if not then the first areas of the lake I would look at the North East corner of the lake, this is because if it is a mature lake it should be sheltered from the cold North and East winds.
 And also the end of a warm south-westerly.

 The second area I would look depending on the depth of the lake is the middle of the West bank which is the bank that receives the first glimmers of the winter sun so in effect start to warm the water first.